 4. Michelle “MJ” Jones-Watson, Spider-Man MCU Film Series

-MCU MJ is interesting as a character, and an different take on a superhero love interest, honestly refreshing to see a visibly Black girl portray.
-But I feel Zendaya could have and should have had so much more even as MJ, or better yet a twist reveal that instead of Michelle Jones-Watson she would be revealed to be either Angelica Michelle Jones or Michelle Angelica Jones and become the MCU version of Firestar.
-It would have absolutely driven fans, comic and general fans alike, absolutely insane and broken the internet.
+MCU MJ is interesting as a character, and a different take on a superhero love interest, honestly refreshing to see a visibly Black girl portray.
+But I feel Zendaya could and should have had so much more even as MJ, or better yet a twist reveal that instead of Michelle Jones-Watson she would be revealed to be either Angelica Michelle Jones or Michelle Angelica Jones and become the MCU version of Firestar.
+It would have absolutely driven fans, comic, and general fans alike, absolutely insane, and broken the internet.
 But that’s just my opinion anyway.

 3. Mary Jane Watson, Spider-Man: The Animated Series